eosnetworkfoundation/grant-framework/docs/T&Cs.md

 "Affiliate" has the meaning with respect to any person, any other person directly or indirectly controlling, controlled by or under common control with such person;

-"BTC" means the blockchain tokens native to the Bitcoin Network;
+"EOS" means the blockchain tokens native to the EOS Mainnet Network;

 "Change of control" means any change in Your ownership or control or of a legal entity directly or indirectly owning or controlling You, whether by merger, consolidation, reorganization, take-over, change in the ownership of the share capital or otherwise;

 "Development Work"  means any and all development activities related to the Software and undertaken by You.
 For the avoidance of doubt, any development activities undertaken before the Effective Date in relation to the Software are deemed to constitute Development Work and to form part of the deliverables to be provided by You and be subject to the terms of these Terms and Conditions;

 "Effective Date"  means the date on which the application is accepted by the Grants Committee via the application review process defined below (the date of the merged commit of the application, which can be found under <https://github.com/w3f/Grants-Program/pulls>);
-ENF. to You (i) for the development of the Software in accordance with the Specifications; and (ii) the grant of license rights on the Intellectual Property Rights, according to the terms of these Terms and Conditions.
+ENF to You (i) for the development of the Software in accordance with the Specifications; and (ii) the grant of license rights on the Intellectual Property Rights, according to the terms of these Terms and Conditions.
 The Parties agree that Grants are unrelated to the actual development costs and the commercial value of the Software;

 "Intellectual Property Rights" means any (i) patents, designs, copyright and related rights, database rights, trademarks, trade names (whether registered or unregistered), and the related rights to apply for registration thereof; (ii) applications, extensions and renewals in relation to any of these rights; (iii) know-how and confidential information; and (iv) all other rights of a similar nature and/or having an equivalent effect anywhere in the world;

-"Milestones" mean any and all of the milestones specified in the final version of the application under Development Roadmap and  approved by the Grants Committee in accordance with the Procedure as well as placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>;
+"Milestones" mean any and all of the milestones specified in the final version of the application under Development Roadmap and  approved by the Grants Committee in accordance with the Procedure as well as placed in the applications folder of the ENF Grants Program Repository at <https://github.com/eosnetworkfoundation/grant-framework/tree/master/applications>;

-"Polkadot" means a scalable heterogeneous multi-chain framework developed by, or the development of which has been procured by ENF. that has the features described in the white paper ("Polkadot: Vision For A Heterogeneous Multi-Chain Framework -- Draft 1") or as otherwise determined by ENF. in its sole discretion from time to time) and utilizes DOTs as the blockchain token native to its operation and/or functioning;

 "Procedure" means the procedure in connection with the EOS Network Foundation Open Grants Program, as established in Section 4 below;

 "Software" means the deliverables created by You during the development activities performed according to these Terms and Conditions in their final and working version, and that are to be provided to the Foundation in accordance with the Specifications, Milestones and Time Schedule;

-"Specifications" mean the reasonably detailed technical and/or other requirements describing the features and functionality of the Software, as specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.
+"Specifications" mean the reasonably detailed technical and/or other requirements describing the features and functionality of the Software, as specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the ENF Grants Program Repository at <https://github.com/eosnetworkfoundation/grant-framework/tree/master/applications>.

 "Terms and Conditions" means this terms and conditions together with any documents referred to in it;

-"Time Schedule" means the time schedule specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.
+"Time Schedule" means the time schedule specified in the final version of the application approved by the Grants Committee in accordance with the Procedure and placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/eosnetworkfoundation/grant-framework/tree/master/applications>.

 ## 3. Eligibility